Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-getting-started-with-modsecurity.md

 ### Adding a Custom Rule

 Now that we have a working WAF with a nice default set of rules, you may want to add your own custom rules.
-Let's see how to do this!

 First, create a file at the root of your Nginx application.
-In this example, we call it `my_rules.conf`, but you can choose whatever suits you.
+In this example, we call it `my_rules.conf`, but you can choose anything that suits you.

 Write your rules in this file, using SecLang and the `SecRule` directive: